Note: For the fall 2017 incoming class, these clinical faculty members are open to accepting and mentoring new students:

 The Wayne State University Ph.D. program in Clinical Psychology has been continuously accredited by the American Psychological Association since August 1, 1960 and is currently accredited through 2018.
 We have long been a very strong scientist-practitioner program, and we continue to follow that training model.
 We educate and train highly skilled psychologists who competently provide a broad range of professional services, contribute to the scientific development of the field by conducting research, and disseminate knowledge effectively by teaching and training others.
 Our graduates routinely take positions of leadership and innovation in dealing with clinical problems within the context of the individual, the family, and the community.
-Our urban setting offers clinical training and research opportunities in a large number of different clinical settings, providing our students with exposure to a wide variety of health problems across a broad spectrum of socioeconomic, ethnic, and cultural populations.
+Our urban setting and commitment to addressing the needs of the underserved allows us to offer clinical training and research opportunities in a large number of different clinical settings with a wide variety of health problems across a broad spectrum of socioeconomic, ethnic, and cultural populations.

 Our students are prepared first as psychologists, second, as clinical psychologists, and third, as clinical psychologists with specific expertise.
-Thus, all students receive broad and general psychology education, clinical training in both assessment and intervention with the full age range of clients, and focused training in a specific minor area or concentration.
-Our program currently offers focused training in the subfields of neuropsychology, child clinical psychology, health psychology, and community psychology.
+Thus, all students receive broad and general psychology education, clinical training in both assessment and intervention with clients across the full age range, and focused training in a specific minor area or concentration.
+Our program currently offers focused training in neuropsychology, child clinical psychology, health psychology, and community psychology.
 Our extensive network of affiliated faculty and facilities provides research and clinical training in many other areas, including infant mental health, gerontology, substance abuse, rehabilitation, forensics, and primary care.

-The program is intensive, full-time, and year-found.
-Most clinical psychology graduate students spend five years in the program before conducting a year-long predoctoral internship in their 6th year.
-The department strives to ensure that all students who are making good progress are funded (stipend plus almost all of their tuition) for the first four years in the program, and most students also are funded in their fifth year, before leaving for internship (which also is paid).
+The program is intensive, full-time, and year-round.
+Most of our students spend five years in the program before conducting a year-long internship in their 6th year.
+The department strives to ensure that all students who are making good progress are funded (stipend plus almost all of their tuition) for the first four years, and most students also are funded in their fifth year.

 The accompanying Clinical Psychology Graduate Student Handbook provides extensive information about our program.
 We invite you to review this to learn more about our program.
 Also, applicants who are made an offer of admission to our program are expected to read this Handbook and to endorse its content (including Ethics policies) before they accept admission.